General Model FAQs

 How can Milestone Funding be used?

-Milestone Funding, as outlined in Section A6.8.2 of the NOFO, is designed to support research projects related to increasing equitable access to SCD gene therapy and promoting multi-disciplinary, comprehensive care for beneficiaries with SCD who are considering or receiving SCD gene therapy.
+Milestone Funding, as outlined in Section A6.8.2 of the NOFO, is designed to support research projects related to increasing access to SCD gene therapy and promoting multi-disciplinary, comprehensive care for beneficiaries with SCD who are considering or receiving SCD gene therapy.
 Milestone Funding is restricted (unavailable) unless the state demonstrates satisfactory completion of the research project in a submitted performance report.
 Unrestricted Milestone Funding can only be used for cost-based reimbursement of completed Milestone Funding projects.
 This means that the funds are specifically allocated to cover the expenses related to the research activities once the project is satisfactorily completed and reported.

 Are there restrictions on the use of funds?